Signs of Lunesta Abuse

 Lunesta is a highly potent sleeping medication that is prescribed to treat acute to severe insomnia.
 The drug is generally not intended for long-term use.

-Those who take Lunesta for longer periods of time will develop increased tolerance to the drug.
+Those who take Lunesta for 2 weeks or longer have an increased chance of developing a tolerance to or dependence on the drug.

 Tolerance means the user will have to take higher, more frequent doses of Lunesta to feel the desired effects.

-Many people who abuse Lunesta will fight the urge to sleep in order to experience the drug’s euphoric and hallucinogenic effects.
+Many who abuse Lunesta fight the urge to sleep so they can experience the drug’s euphoric and hallucinogenic effects.
 Other signs of Lunesta abuse include:

 - Constantly feeling drowsy during the day